 We are required by Section 404 of the Sarbanes-Oxley Act to evaluate the effectiveness of our internal controls, and the outcome of that effort may adversely affect our results of operations, financial condition and liquidity.
+Because we are no longer an emerging growth company, we are subject to heightened disclosure obligations, which may impact our share price.

-As a public company, we are required to comply with Section 404 of the Sarbanes-Oxley Act (the timing of when to comply with the auditor attestation requirements will be determined based on whether we take advantage of certain JOBS Act provisions applicable to emerging growth companies).
-Section 404 requires that we evaluate our internal control over financial reporting to enable management to report on the effectiveness of those controls.
-We have undertaken a review of our internal controls and procedures.
-The outcome of our review may adversely affect our results of operations, financial condition and liquidity.
+As a public company, we are required to comply with Section 404 ("Section 404") of the Sarbanes-Oxley Act.
+Section 404 requires that we evaluate the effectiveness of our internal control over financial reporting at the end of each fiscal year and to include a management report assessing the effectiveness of our internal controls over financial reporting in our Annual Report on Form 10-K for that fiscal year.
+Section 404 also requires an independent registered public accounting firm to attest to, and report on, management's assessment of our internal controls over financial reporting.
+Because we ceased to be an emerging growth company at the end of 2017, we were required to have our independent registered public accounting firm attest to the effectiveness of our internal controls in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+The outcome of our review and the report of our independent registered public accounting firm may adversely affect our results of operations, financial condition and liquidity.
 During the course of our review, we may identify control deficiencies of varying degrees of severity, and we may incur significant costs to remediate those deficiencies or otherwise improve our internal controls.
 As a public company, we are required to report control deficiencies that constitute a "material weakness" in our internal control over financial reporting.
-Furthermore, if we discover a material weakness, our share price could decline and our ability to raise capital could be impaired.
+If we discover a material weakness in our internal control over financial reporting, our share price could decline and our ability to raise capital could be impaired.